How to Adopt a retired Military Dog?

 At what age are military dogs retired?

 Most of these dogs retire between the ages of 10 to 12 years old.
-This is often a time when many military dogs are unable to manage the conditions of their service in the same manner that a younger dog could.
+Often, many military dogs are unable to manage the conditions of their service in the same manner that a younger dog could.
 Older dogs often have the chance to train younger dogs as they age but when they are no longer able to keep up with younger dogs or fulfil the full needs of their duties with complete accuracy, they can be retired.

 The process for adoption: